gdurisi/asilomar-challenge/README.md

 ## A rough classification of massive random access systems
 In this section, we present a rough classification of massive random access systems for the internet of things (IoT), which will turn out useful to define the scenarios in this challenge.

-One way to classify massive random access system is by considering the complexity of the IoT devices that the system intends to serve.
+One way to classify massive random access systems is by considering the complexity of the IoT devices that a given system intends to serve.

 - **Expensive IoT devices:**
 Such devices are typically equipped with both a transmitter and a receiver, which enable them to acquire synchronization and perform power adaptation.
-They are also equipped with good enough power amplifiers to be able to implement transmission schemes such as orthogonal frequency-division multiplexing (OFDM).
+They are also equipped with good enough power amplifiers to be able to support transmission schemes such as orthogonal frequency-division multiplexing (OFDM).
 [*Provide examples*]

 - **Cheap IoT devices:**